Workplaces and Managing Through an Epidemic

 EAP's Management Consultation Line: 844-272-7327

-News on the Coronavirus is changing by the hour, and Vermont workplaces are needing to quickly adapt their internal and external business policies.
+Vermont workplaces are needing quickly adapt their internal and external business policies.

 But what does that look like for you in day-to-day operations?
-Explore our links below for step-by-step instructions, templates for telecommuting arrangements, supports for your staff, and more.
+Explore our links below for step-by-step instructions, articles on keeping your team connected, mental health supports for your staff, and more.

 Facts on COVID-19 testing and quarantining in Vermont